dimitri-yatsenko/datajoint-tutorial/manuscript/queries.md

 DataJoint's relational algebra improves upon the classical relational algebra and upon other query languages to simplify and enhance the construction and interpretation of precise and efficient data queries.

 The clarity of DataJoint's query expressions stems from the concept of *entity integrity*.
 Entity integrity states that every relation must have a well-define *primary key*.
 Normally, this concept is only applied to *base relation*, which store the data in the database.
 DataJoint goes further by extending entity integrity to all relation, including *derived relations*.

-I> In DataJoint, all relations possess a primary key.
-This applies to results of expressions too.
-All relational operators respect and preserve the primary key.

 1. **Purely relational**: Data are represented and manipulated in the form of *relations*.